 It all depends on the complexity of your misalignments.
 Simple cases, such as closing a small gap, can take less than six months to complete.
 If you need to move molars and change the alignment of your jaw, your timeline might fall at the higher end of that range.

-Clarity Aligners’ startup process is easier than most of their competitors.
+We think 3M Clarity Aligners’ startup process is easier than most of their competitors.

 Plus, Clarity manufactures and ships your aligners to your orthodontist faster than other companies.
 Since they’re a 3M product, Clarity Aligners benefit from large-scale manufacturing capabilities that smaller providers can’t match.
 And since they aren’t seeing the same demand as Invisalign just yet, they don’t have a huge backlog of orders to fulfill.
 Patients often receive their aligners within two to three weeks of approving their treatment plans.